JohnCoatesOSS/Monolith/Readme.md

 ### Please note that Monolith is currently in beta.
 There's debug logging that you'll see when you hook things, and the API may change.

 ## Features
-* **XCode Integration:** Projects are built straight from XCode.
-No modification of XCode's internal files are required, everything is native.
+* **Xcode Integration:** Projects are built straight from Xcode.
+No modification of Xcode's internal files are required, everything is native.
 * **Simple:** Monolith takes the complication out of building tweaks.

 ## Documentation